openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 git clean -df
 ```

-3. In WSL navigate to openvocs project.
+3. In WSL navigate to OPENVOCS® project.
 If the project is located in the Windows part of your system, you can find it under `/mnt/c/...`.
 4. You should use an editor that works directly in WSL (e.g. VSCode/VSCodium with the [WSL plugin](https://code.visualstudio.com/docs/remote/wsl)* to edit the project.
-5. Continue with installation guide for [linux](#Linux)
+5. Continue with installation guide for [Linux](#Linux)

 \* With VSCode with WSL you may run into problems with Git (see [VSCode issue](https://github.com/microsoft/vscode-remote-release/issues/903)).
 [This comment](https://github.com/microsoft/vscode-remote-release/issues/903#issuecomment-521304085) fixed it for me: